RAN Digital Twin#

 Simulation Mode 2 - RAN simulation#

-The RAN simulation mode builds on top of the EM mode and adds key elements of the physical (PHY) and medium access control (MAC) layers.
+The RAN simulation mode builds upon the EM mode and adds key elements of the physical (PHY) and medium access control (MAC) layers.
 As for the previous mode, all data capturing the detailed interaction between RAN and UEs can be accessed through SQL for further processing or analysis.

-To enable the simulation of the RAN, we need to select the Scenario entry under the Stage widget and enable the Simulate RAN
+To enable the simulation of the RAN, select the Scenario entry under the Stage widget and enable the Simulate RAN

 checkbox, as shown in the figure below.
-This will restrict the Simulation mode field in Scenario to Slots.
+This will restrict the Simulation mode field to Slots.

 We can then define the number of batches, number of slots per batch and samples per slot as in EM mode.
 Specifically,